 How is the course examined?

 The A-level will consist of three written examinations at the end of the second year.
-Practical skills will also be assessed but will not contribute to the A level grade.
+Practical skills will also be assessed, and a separate practical endorsement will be awarded.

 This AQA specification allows us to inspire students, nurture a passion for Biology and lay the groundwork for further study.
 The biotechnology- based industries, which include the pharmaceutical and chemical companies, are also major employers of biological scientists.